NatanAmorim/my-configs/python_config.md

 ## About

-This is for sharing the Python 3 libraries I use.
+This is for sharing the Python 3 libraries I used to use (warning: haven't programmed in python for years now...).

 ## Libraries

-- Remenber to keep your pip updated
+- Remember to keep your pip updated
 `pip install --upgrade pip`

 | Link | Installation terminal command |